 - (1) Assumes only HLR and Roche Holdings exercise their Basic Subscription Privilege with respect to approximately \$250 million of Series B PIK Preferred Stock. - (2) Assumes HLR and Roche Holdings exercise their Basic Subscription Privilege with respect to approximately \$250 million of Series B PIK Preferred Stock and that the remaining Rights are exercised for approximately \$250 million of Series A Exchangeable Preferred Stock. - (3) In October 1996 and January 1997, the Company made payments totaling \$37.5 million on its \$800.0 million senior term loan facility (the "Term Loan Facility"). - (4) Reflects charges taken as a result of negotiations related to the 1996 Government Settlement. - (5) On September 23, 1996, as a result of a potential default under the Existing Credit Agreement, the Company entered into the Fourth Amendment which modified the interest coverage and leverage ratios applicable to the quarters ended September 30, 1996 and December 31, 1996 in return for, among other things, increased interest rate margins.
 As a result of the limited period covered by the Fourth Amendment, approximately \$998 million of the Company's debt that would have been classified as long-term has been classified as current in the September 30, 1996 consolidated balance sheet. - (6) There are currently insufficient shares of Common Stock authorized to permit conversion of all of the Preferred Stock issued upon the exercise of Rights or as dividends on the Series B PIK Preferred Stock and insufficient shares of Preferred Stock authorized to permit the payment of dividends on the Series B PIK Preferred Stock if all the Preferred Stock offered hereby is sold.
-In connection with the next annual meeting of shareholders currently scheduled for , 1997, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit the conversion of all of the Preferred Stock.
+In connection with the next annual meeting of shareholders currently scheduled for , 1997, the Board of Directors will propose amending the Company's Certificate of Incorporation to increase (i) the authorized number of shares of Common Stock to permit the conversion of all of the Preferred Stock and (ii) the authorized number of shares of Preferred Stock to permit the payment of dividends on the Series B PIK Preferred Stock.
 HLR, Roche Holdings and the directors and executive officers of the Company have indicated to the Company that they intend to vote in favor of such amendment.